Numeric Data

 4.1 Overview

-In social science research, data is traditionally sourced from small-scale surveys, experiments, or qualitative studies.
-However, the rise of big data offers researchers opportunities to explore numeric and quantitative datasets of unprecedented scale and variety.
-This chapter discusses how to access and analyze large-scale datasets like international assessments (e.g., PISA, NAEP) and digital log-trace data (e.g., Open University Learning Analytics Dataset (OULAD)).
-These secondary data sources enable novel research questions and methods, particularly when paired with machine learning and statistical modeling approaches.
+In educational research, data has traditionally been sourced from small-scale surveys, experiments, or qualitative studies.
+However, the rise of large-scale digital data offers researchers opportunities to explore numeric and quantitative datasets of unprecedented scale and variety (Romero and Ventura 2010; Baker and Inventado 2014).
+This chapter discusses how to access and analyze two prominent examples: international assessments (e.g., PISA, TIMSS, NAEP) and digital log-trace data (e.g., the Open University Learning Analytics Dataset, OULAD; Kuzilek et al. (2017)).
+Studies such as Teig et al. (2022) illustrate how large-scale assessment data can be used to investigate substantive educational questions at scale.
+These secondary data sources enable novel research questions and methods, particularly when paired with machine learning and statistical modeling approaches (James et al. 2021).

 4.2 Accessing Big Data (Broadening the Horizon)